Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 - GetResponse MAX: Custom pricing

-- 40% nonprofit discount available — the best verified discount in this category
+- 40% nonprofit discount available — the most generous verified discount in this space

 Pros: